Who Is Louis C.K.?

 On August 26, 2018, C.K. made an unannounced appearance at New York's Comedy Cellar to deliver what was believed to be his first public performance since admitting to his indiscretions.
 It was reported that the crowd treated him warmly, even giving the embattled comic an ovation before he began his 15-minute set; however, at least one audience member called the club to complain about the surprise appearance the following day, and others expressed their displeasure on social media about C.K. being forgiven so quickly.

 In late October 2019, the comedian announced plans for a 14-city tour.
 The following spring, he released a new special, Sincerely Louis C.K., in which he addressed his experiences in the #MeToo spotlight but otherwise plowed ahead with his usual irreverent material.
+The special was awarded best comedy album at the Grammys in 2022.

 Personal Life and Wife